 The JasperReports Server scheduler is a module that exists in every server instance to run reports scheduled to run at a later time, either once or repeatedly.
 Schedules, also known as jobs, are stored in the repository to be triggered by the scheduler whenever necessary.
-For simplicity, schedulers are not shown in Figure 6-1 on page 126.
+For simplicity, schedulers are not shown in Figure 23.